 2013 Matt Kuchar 2 33 48 35 8

 2012 Tiger Woods 40 MC 40 1 WD

 *Denotes finish pre ‘lockdown’ 2020.

-As we can see from this all but two of the last ten winners, Lingmerth and Cantlay last year, had posted a top ten finish in their previous five starts on tour [although Rahm’s top 10 did come prior to the Tour’s break for covid 19].
+As we can see from this all but two of the last ten winners, Lingmerth and Cantlay in 2021, had posted a top ten finish in their previous five starts on tour [although Rahm’s top 10 did come prior to the Tour’s break for covid 19].
 Let’s also not forget that Rahm was in fine form last year before his WD, having finished eighth at the PGA in his previous start, so It would seem therefore that current form is a better way in here than course form.